Author: Craig Neil

 Last updated on March 16th, 2023.13 minutes to read.

 East Lothian is an often-overlooked Scottish county in that offers visitors a combination of rolling countryside, golden beaches, dense woodlands, quaint villages and scenic nature reserves.

 The county is also home to numerous tourist attractions, ranging from ancient castles to modern family fun parks.
-Discover the best family attractions in East Lothian with this guide which features an overview of the top places to visit alongside 360° virtual tours.
+Discover the best things to do in East Lothian for families with this guide which features an overview of the top places to visit and good-to-know tourist information.